-- The warranty is non-transferable, therefore, valid only for the original customer and is subjected to the procedures, restrictions, renunciations, and exclusions outlined in this document. - Considering that wood is a living matter, industry standards allow up to 5% of floor components containing defects without considering that the whole floor is sub-standard.
-Manufacturer's responsibility is limited to replacing or repairing defective components only for defects explicitly covered by the warranty above this 5% threshold. - For wear to be covered by this warranty, the wear shall be clearly visible and shall cover more than 10% of the total surface of the purchased floor. - This warranty will not apply to products that have not been paid in full. - The warranty does not cover ANY other costs, such as (but not limited to): installation, transport, punitive damages, etc. - Should a floor component be deemed sub-standard or not acceptable with respect to grade, color, craftsmanship or finish, it should not be installed; otherwise, it will be considered as accepted "as is" by the Customer.
-Since the wood floor will react and interact with the environment, it shall be installed and maintained in the appropriate environmental conditions.
-PLEASE refer to the table of Annex A "MANDATORY INSTALLATION CONDITIONS BY PRODUCT TYPE" to identify the recommended relative humidity level for your product. - Failure to follow the installation guidelines might partially or completely void the warranty. - Dimensional changes and cracks due to floor humidity variations caused by environmental changes.
+- The warranty is non-transferable and therefore valid only for the original customer.
+Warranty is also subjected to the procedures, restrictions, renunciations, and exclusions outlined in this document. - Considering that wood is a living matter, industry standards allow up to 5% of floor components containing defects without determining that the whole floor is sub-standard.
+The manufacturer's responsibility is limited to replacing or repairing defective components.
+This only applies to defects explicitly covered by the warranty and that are above the 5% threshold. - For wear to be covered by this warranty, the wear shall be clearly visible and shall cover more than 10% of the total surface of the purchased floor. - This warranty will not apply to products that have not been paid in full. - The warranty does not cover ANY other costs, such as (but not limited to): installation, transport, punitive damages, etc. - Should a floor component be deemed sub-standard or not acceptable with respect to grade, color, craftsmanship or finish, it should not be installed; otherwise, it will be considered as accepted "as is" by the Customer.
+Wood floor will react and interact with the environment.
+Therefore, it shall be installed and maintained in the appropriate environmental conditions.
+PLEASE refer to the table of Annex A "MANDATORY INSTALLATION CONDITIONS BY PRODUCT TYPE" to identify the recommended relative humidity level for your product. - Failure to follow the installation guidelines might partially or completely void the warranty. - The warranty does not cover: Dimensional changes and cracks due to floor moisture content variations caused by environmental changes.
 Wear, luster variation, color variation and/or discoloration.
-Damages such as scratches and dents caused by impacts, friction due to heavy loads and objects, abrasive compounds, high heel shoes, shoes with hard, rigid soles, and animals. - No warranty on products sold "as is", Tavern grade, rustic or second grade.
+Damages such as scratches and dents caused by impacts, friction due to heavy loads and objects, abrasive compounds, high heel shoes, shoes with hard, rigid soles, and animals. - There is No WARRANTY on products sold "as is" including tavern, rustic or second grade.